Reparenting: Crime rehabilitation

 Gloria Noriega conducted a study to analyze the effects of self-reparenting on female delinquents in jail, who were between the ages of eleven and eighteen.
 In the study, all of the subjects received exactly the same treatment to support the theory that the effects of self-reparenting can be directly replicated.
 According to the results, twenty seven of the twenty eight subjects expressed less aggression, fewer conflicts with parents, increased motivation to achieve goals, and increased self-esteem in comparison to how they were before treatment.
 The subject that didn't show change was a drug abuser and clinicians concluded that more specialized treatment was required.

-Controversies
+Criticism and ethical concerns

 Terminology and definitions

 Although reparenting is widely practiced, there is no set system of terminology among practitioners.
 In addition, the definitions of commonly used terms differ in definition among practitioners.
 The vagueness produced by these two weaknesses present danger of miscommunication between the therapist and the patient during treatment.
 The patient may also not fully understand the information shared with them when contracting or terminating treatment.